vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/vSphere - Backed by VDS/TKGs/TKOonVsphereVDStkgs.md

 	  -   Tanzu Kubernetes Grid workload network X: Another network to which Tanzu Kubernetes Grid workload cluster nodes (control plane and worker) are connected.
 You can create additional workload networks based on your requirements.

 - To allow Service Installer to automatically download NSX Advanced Load Balancer Controller from VMware Marketplace,

    	- A Cloud Services Portal API token is required to pull all required images from VMware Marketplace.
 To generate an API token, log in to the CSP portal and select your organization.
 Go to **Marketplace Service > My Account > API Tokens > Generate a Token**.
     - If Marketplace is not available in the environment,

-        1. Download the NSX Advanced Load Balancer OVA from [MarketPlace](https://marketplace.cloud.vmware.com/services/details/nsx-advanced-load-balancer-1?slug=true).
+        1. Download the NSX Advanced Load Balancer OVA from [VMware Vault](https://vault.vmware.com/group/nsx/avi-networks-technical-resources).
         2. Create a Content Library and upload NSX Advanced Load Balancer Controller OVA (20.1.6 for vSphere 7.0 Update2 and 20.1.7 for vSphere 7.0 Update3).

 ## Firewall Requirements:
 To prepare the firewall, gather the following:

 1. NSX ALB Management Network CIDR
 2. NSX ALB Controller node IP address
 3. NSX ALB Service Engine management & data IP address